 "Just as we've done with various businesses and private individuals, we will levy ever-increasing taxes on the fires," he said proudly.
 "Once they realize they're being taxed to death, they'll move on to greener pastures like Texas or Arizona."
 Governor Newsom said the taxes will be earmarked for public funding and pensions, but quickly added the state will likely "blow through the cash" on crazy pet projects faster than they could bring it in.

-More conservative states immediately criticized Brown's plan, complaining that the fires will simply come over to their states and ruin things.
+More conservative states immediately criticized his plan, complaining that the fires will simply come over to their states and ruin things.

 "We don't want 'em," said Texas Governor Greg Abbott.
 "Stay over there, and stay out of our state.
 We have our own fires to deal with, not to mention all the crazy progressives you keep sending our way."